How to Calculate Your PPC Budget: A Guide for Businesses

 Properly structured, you can easily track the increased traffic source back to the PPC campaign and show leadership the impact and value such programs provide.

-With a well-researched buyer persona’s in place, you also have the ability to laser-focus your advertising at exactly the demographics you know will bring you sales, boosting the ROI significantly over other channels.
+With a well-researched buyer persona in place, you also can laser-focus your advertising on precisely the demographics you know will bring you sales, boosting the return on investment significantly over other channels.

-Overall, very few SEO solutions provide the same level of value and return as that of a well-designed and thought-out PPC campaign.
+Overall, very few SEO solutions provide the same level of value and return as a well-designed and thought-out PPC campaign.